MPAGS-CPP-2021/mpags-day-1-DAHL2/README.md

 # mpags-cipher
-A simple command line tool for encrypting/decrypting text using classical ciphers
+A simple command line tool for encrypting/decrypting text using classical ciphers.

 # Authors
 Dennis Lindebaum (University of Bristol)

-With assistance from
+With assistance from:
 Mark Slater, Emir Muhamed, Tom Latham

 # How to install